Prefer to watch or listen? See video here to learn more about identifying a covert narcissist

 If so, you might have been dealing with a covert narcissist.
 This is what we call someone who is sort of an “incognito” narcissist.
 They might act like an introvert as far as most people can tell.
 People who don’t live with them might even assume they ARE an introvert – just a little shy, maybe a bit too sensitive.

-How do you Identify a Covert Narcissist?
+How to Identify a Covert Narcissist

 So, how can you tell someone is a covert narcissist?
 What are the signs and how are they different from introverts and “regular,” more overt narcissists?
+Do you know how to identify covert narcissism?
+What are the traits you will see in a covert narcissist?

 What is a Covert Narcissist?